NeoAdonis/fwmc-transcript/morning/questions.md

 ## Episode #110

 Ruffians asked about Pero.
 FUWAMOCO explained that despite his nastiness, they still love him and won't stop treating him as he deserves.

+## Episode #111

+Q: What does Shiori say in repetition like FUWAMOCO's "BAU BAU"?
+A: Shiori often says "there, there."
+FUWAMOCO joke about her other catchphrases.